 North Central College

 Founded in 1833, Oberlin College in Ohio happens to be the oldest co-ed liberal arts school in the country.
 Therefore, it shouldn’t be too surprising that it makes our list of the best liberal arts colleges in the Midwest.
-Oberlin students can choose from more than 50 majors, plus myriad options for minors and concentrations.
-Oberlin is also home to an impressive music conservatory.
+Oberlin students can choose from upward of 50 majors, plus myriad options for minors and concentrations.
+There is also an impressive music conservatory at Oberlin.

 Kansas City, Missouri